ChartBoost/chartboost-mediation-android-adapter-reference/README.md

 7. Override `fun setCcpaConsent(context: Context, hasGrantedCcpaConsent: Boolean, privacyString: String)` to notify the partner SDK of the CCPA consent as needed.

     ```kotlin
-    /**
-     * Override this method to notify your partner SDK of the CCPA privacy String as supplied by
-     * the Chartboost Mediation SDK.
-     *
-     * @param context The current [Context].
-     * @param hasGrantedCcpaConsent True if the user has granted CCPA consent, false otherwise.
-     * @param privacyString The CCPA privacy String.
-     */
     override fun setCcpaConsent(
         context: Context,
         hasGrantedCcpaConsent: Boolean,